Want to be a part of the booming ecommerce market? Before you begin, it’s important to understand the cornerstone of ecommerce – the internet.

 7. Google Chrome Is the Leading Mobile Internet Browser

-Google Chrome’s mobile internet browser market share is more than three times that of second-placed Apple’s Safari, which has a market share of just over 20 percent.
+Google Chrome’s mobile internet browser market share is more than two times that of second-placed Apple’s Safari, which has a market share of 24.55 percent.

 The numbers are evidence of Google Chrome and Safari’s firm grip on the mobile internet browser market.
-To put their dominance into perspective, consider this internet statistic: eight out of ten mobile internet users browse with either Chrome or Safari.
+To put their dominance into perspective, consider this internet statistic: nearly nine out of ten (87.18 percent) mobile internet users browse with either Chrome or Safari.

 But before launching into mobile marketing on Google Chrome for your ecommerce business, it’s important to consider your target audience and market.